Event Topology Classifiers at the Large Hadron Collider: Studies in heavy-ion collisions

 Here, $\langle\dots\rangle$ denotes the event average over a particular set of events.
 Figure~\ref{fig:SPCsvsS0} shows the centrality and spherocity dependence of SPCs in Pb-Pb collisions at $\sqrt{s_{\rm NN}}=5.02$ TeV using AMPT.
 Figures ~\ref{fig:SPCsvsS0} (a), (b) and (c) show $\langle\cos[4(\psi_4-\psi_2)]\rangle_{\rm GE}$, $\langle\cos[6(\psi_6-\psi_2)]\rangle_{\rm GE}$, and $\langle\cos[6(\psi_3-\psi_2)]\rangle_{\rm GE}$, respectively.
 The strength of the correlations for the spherocity-integrated events decrease from $\langle\cos[4(\psi_4-\psi_2)]\rangle_{\rm GE}$ to $\langle\cos[6(\psi_6-\psi_2)]\rangle_{\rm GE}$, and $\langle\cos[6(\psi_3-\psi_2)]\rangle_{\rm GE}$, which require 3, 4 and 5 particle correlations, respectively, for their estimation.
 These initial state correlations and their event-by-event fluctuations can be traced back to the correlation among the participant planes and their event-by-event fluctuations.
 The initial state fluctuations are random in nature and arise due to the finite size of the participants in the collision.
 According to the central limit theorem, the average of random fluctuations converges to a Gaussian distribution when the number of sampling is large.
 For a distribution close to Gaussian, the second-order cumulant has the largest values, the values of other moments are smaller, and vanish for higher-order moments.
 Here, the number of particle correlations is related to the order of particle cumulants, which explains the quantitative behavior of different SPCs.
 Looking at the spherocity dependence, one finds that for a non-vanishing choice of SPCs, low-$S_0$ events have larger correlations as compared to high-$S_0$ events, which are sometimes negative.
 This can be intuitively understood since the low-$S_0$ events have an elliptic geometry, the symmetry planes align themselves with $\psi_2$, leading to a rise in SPCs.
 On the other hand, since high-$S_0$ events have isotropic emission of particles, the symmetry planes do not have any specific direction of alignment, which leads to smaller values.
-It is interesting to note that, although $v_2$ and $v_3$ are anticorrelated, in this study we do not observe any correlation between $\psi_2$ and $\psi_3$, for all classes of $S_0$~\cite{ATLAS:2015qwl, Jia:2014jca, Niemi:2015qia, Qian:2016pau, ALICE:2017kwu, ALICE:2016kpq, Niemi:2012aj}.
-This highlights the applicability of SPCs to probe the transport properties of the system formed in heavy-ion collisions, where the application of event shape selections can enhance our understanding.
+Comparing the SPCs in Fig.~\ref{fig:SPCsvsS0}, to the corresponding participant plane correlations (PPCs) in Ref.~\cite{Tripathy:2025npe}, it can be noted that the system response to the evolutions of SPCs from PPCs is nonlinear with respect to the choice of transverse spherocity event in a similar centrality bin.
+This indicates that the system response to the evolution of SPCs is affected by the $S_0$ selection or the event selection via $S_0$ inherently biases the sample towards a specific symmetry, causing higher or lower values of SPCs for low or high $S_0$ events.
+A more differential event shape analysis of SPCs in events generated with different models can be helpful to make stronger conclusions.
+It is interesting to note that, although $v_2$ and $v_3$ are anticorrelated, one does not observe any correlation between $\psi_2$ and $\psi_3$, for all classes of $S_0$~\cite{ATLAS:2015qwl, Jia:2014jca, Niemi:2015qia, Qian:2016pau, ALICE:2017kwu, ALICE:2016kpq, Niemi:2012aj}.